micro-ROS/micro_ros_stm32cubemx_utils/README.md

 6. Make sure that if you are using FreeRTOS, the micro-ROS task **has more than 10 kB of stack**: [Detail](.images/Set_freertos_stack.jpg)
 7. Configure the transport interface on the STM32CubeMX project, check the [Transport configuration](#Transport-configuration) section for instructions on the custom transports provided.
 8. Build and run your project
+## Transport configuration

+Available transport for this platform are:
+### U(S)ART with DMA

+Steps to configure:
+   - Enable U(S)ART in your STM32CubeMX
+   - For the selected USART, enable DMA for Tx and Rx under `DMA Settings`
+   - Set the DMA priotity to `Very High` for Tx and Rx
+   - Set the DMA mode to `Circular` for Rx: [Detail](.images/Set_UART_DMA1.jpg)
+   - For the selected, enable `global interrupt` under `NVIC Settings`: [Detail](.images/Set_UART_DMA_2.jpg)

+### U(S)ART with Interrupts

+Steps to configure:
+   - Enable U(S)ART in your STM32CubeMX
+   - For the selected USART, enable `global interrupt` under `NVIC Settings`: [Detail](.images/Set_UART_IT.jpg)

+## Customizing the micro-ROS library

+All the micro-ROS configuration can be done in `colcon.meta` file before step 3.
+You can find detailed information about how to tune the static memory usage of the library in the [Middleware Configuration tutorial](https://micro.ros.org/docs/tutorials/core/microxrcedds_rmw_configuration/).
+## Adding custom packages

+Note that folders added to `microros_component/extra_packages` and entries added to `microros_component/extra_packages/extra_packages.repos` will be taken into account by this build system.

 ## Purpose of the Project